p5.js IMU Workshop

 1. Follow the instructions on the imu-tools project page to add the package to your project.

-Note: Complete the instructions in both the Usage section and the Connection Settings Control Panel. of the imu-tools project page.
+Note: Complete the instructions in both the Usage and Connection Settings Control Panel sections of the imu-tools project page.

 C. Examine the data